 Expected Prospective: This course will equip students with the necessary chemical knowledge concerning the fundamentals in the basic areas of Industrial chemistry.
-The students will be able to pursue their career objectives in advance education, in scientific research and in teaching careers.
+The students will be able to pursue their career objectives in advance education, in scientific research and in teaching careers following postgraduation in this course.